raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 ![Validation](images/validation.png)

-1. Take a temperature reading
+1. Take a humidity reading
 1. Light up the LEDs
 1. Ensure your code runs all the way to the end without any errors occurring.
 If you have a `while True` loop in your code, you will need to press the **Stop** button in order to pass this rule.